-Marketing guru, Neil Patel states that 86% of consumers are willing to pay more for better customer experience.
-Surely then, your company should be willing to invest a little to find out exactly what it is that will make your customers’ experience better?
+Marketing guru Neil Patel states that 86% of consumers are willing to pay more for a better customer experience.

-That being said, we live in a world where the best tech and customer service tools can easily be integrated with one another.
-Consumers love devices that are able to transmit data to other devices.
+That said, we live in a world where the best tech and customer service software tools can easily integrate with one another.

-EngageBay’s partnership with Zapier makes it possible for your business to hook up your customer service platform with over 1400 apps.
+EngageBay’s partnership with Zapier makes it possible for your business to hook up your customer service platform with over 1400 apps, including other customer service tools.
 For example, you can integrate: